swiftlang/swift-org-website/documentation/api-design-guidelines/index.md

   `#fileID` saves space and protects developers’ privacy.
 Use `#filePath` in APIs that are never run by end users (such as test helpers and scripts) if the full path will simplify development workflows or be used for file I/O.
-  Use `#file` to preserve source compatibility with Swift 5.2 or earlier.
+  Prefer `#file` in the Swift 6 language mode or later, where it has the same behavior as `#fileID`, or to preserve source compatibility with Swift 5.2 or earlier.

 ### Argument Labels